 The program allows members to enter either country easily and more quickly by using automated self-serve kiosks and dedicated lines for security and customs at airports, and dedicated lanes for cars at the border.

 You can get answers to many common NEXUS program questions at the Canada Border Services Agency (CBSA) website.

-Canadians can apply using a paper application form or online through the U.S. Customs and Border Patrol (CBP) Global Online Enrolment System (GOES).
+Canadians can apply online through the U.S. Customs and Border Patrol (CBP) Global Online Enrolment System (GOES).
 Access to GOES is available through the CBSA Web site.

 Bringing food into the U.S.

 When in doubt, leave it out!
 It is best not to bring food (or alcohol beyond your duty free allowance) across the border in your car or RV, but if you plan on doing so, make sure you check the long list of banned foods and allowable amounts of alcohol from U.S. CBP.

 If you are crossing the border in your RV, this is especially important to know and you can expect to be inspected, so be truthful about any food or alcohol.
 Many citrus, agricultural and meat products are banned so be sure to check before you head out on your journey.

 If you are flying to the U.S., the same rules apply as driving – Canadians require a passport that is valid until after you plan to return.
 Non-Canadians require a passport with a validity of 6 months after you plan to return AND may require a visa to enter the U.S.

 NEXUS holders will have an easier time at airports where there are NEXUS lines at security and also at U.S. customs.
 Since Canadians clear U.S. customs before departing Canada, the NEXUS card is a big plus to beat the crowds.

 Again, you will need the address of your destination within the United States.
 Remember to check as soon as you get your airline tickets that the name on the ticket is identical to the name on your passport.